Glidias/spark-ar-boilerplate/README.md

 ### Production
 - run `npm run build`
-- this just runs the build once and outputs a minified file
+- this just runs the build once and outputs a minified file of `script.js`

 ## TSConfig customisation notes: